ystia/yorc/doc/configuration.rst

   * ``--consul_publisher_max_routines``: Maximum number of parallelism used to store key/values in Consul.
 If you increase the default value you may need to tweak the ulimit max open files.
 If set to 0 or less the default value (500) will be used.

+.. _option_http_addr_cmd:

+  * ``--http_address``: Restrict the listening interface for the Janus HTTP REST API.
+By default Janus listens on all available interfaces

+.. _option_http_port_cmd:

+  * ``--http_port``: Port number for the Janus HTTP REST API.
+If omitted or set to '0' then the default port number is used, any positive integer will be used as it, and finally any negative value will let use a random port.

+.. _option_keyfile_cmd:

+  * ``--key_file``: File path to a PEM-encoded private key.
+The key is used to enable SSL for the Janus HTTP REST API.
+This must be provided along with cert_file.
+If one of key_file or cert_file is not provided then SSL is disabled.

+.. _option_certfile_cmd:

+  * ``--cert_file``: File path to a PEM-encoded certificate.
+The certificate is used to enable SSL for the Janus HTTP REST API.
+This must be provided along with key_file.
+If one of key_file or cert_file is not provided then SSL is disabled.

 .. _option_os_authurl_cmd:

   * ``--os_auth_url``: Specify the authentication url for OpenStack (should be the Keystone endpoint ie: http://your-openstack:5000/v2.0).
 There is no default for this option.